 - Revocable trusts allow you to create a trust while you are still alive, sign over ownership of assets to the trust, and retain access to them.
 These trusts are flexible and allow you to avoid probate issues that could occur if you write a will.
 However, since you retain a connection with the assets, creditors may be able to get them if you have debts.

 - Irrevocable trusts cannot be altered or changed once they are created.
-This solves the problem of creditors having access to these assets, but it makes this an inflexible option.
+This solves the problem of creditors having access to these assets, making this an inflexible option.
 They also do not count against Medicare and Medicaid income because you no longer have access or control over the assets.
 You can get more long-term care coverage from Medicaid and Medicare without giving up assets that would otherwise go to your beneficiaries.

 - A life insurance trust is a type of irrevocable trust that holds the proceeds of a life insurance policy.
 The policy gets paid out or used based on the guidelines that you set up during your lifetime.